-Although it is associated with the medieval times, there is hardly any concrete proof of it being used as a torture device during that era.
-While a variety of brutal torture devices were used in the medieval Europe, there isn’t any account of it being used before the late 18th century.
+Although it is associated with medieval times, there is hardly any concrete proof of it being used as a torture device during that era.
+While a variety of brutal torture devices were used in medieval Europe, there isn’t any account of it being used before the late 18th century.

-According to some sources, the construction of Iron Maiden was inspired from a medieval device called Schandmantel which literally meant “coat of shame” or “barrel of shame”.
+According to some sources, the construction of Iron Maiden was inspired by a medieval device called Schandmantel which literally meant “coat of shame” or “barrel of shame”.
 But while the outside structure of both devices was quite similar, the old device, unlike Iron Maiden, did not have any iron spikes which made quite a difference.

 Once inside, the doors were shut on the victim and the spikes would pierce several organs of the body.
 However, in order to make sure that the victim would not die instantaneously, the spikes were not made too long.
 This meant that they would only result in relatively small wounds and the victim would bleed to death over the course of several hours.

 The positioning of the spikes inside the Iron Maiden was crucial to the torture.
 The spikes were so placed as to cause damage to various bodily organs, although never as much damage as to cause instant death.
 For instance, two spikes were placed specifically to penetrate the eyes.
 Similarly, other spikes were placed for the chest, genitals, and other organs of the body.